ONSdigital/census-worth-self-help/site/cypress/CYPRESS_README.md

     ./localbuild.sh && npm run clean && npm run build && npm run serve
     npm run cy-open

+If you have the error: Please reinstall Cypress by running: cypress install
+    Try the command ./node_modules/.bin/cypress install

 "chromeWebSecurity": false has been added to cypress.json to prevent CORS errors The security errors are complaining about how the acceptance tests are navigating the site, so there isn't a concern about apparently 'turning off security'.